winesbyjeremy/winesbyjeremy.com/_posts/2019-02-02-inglenook_public_tasting.markdown

 * [**2014 Rubicon**](https://www.inglenook.com/Purchase/Details/RB14) ($210)
   * Wow, this really does remind me of a First Growth Bordeaux in so many ways.
 The lower alcohol, the significant amount of tertiary notes on the mid-to-late palate and the nose that just hints at it.
 This wine will probably peak in 20-30 years according to the Advanced Somm, though it can be aged well into its 40s.
 It's hard for me to see that though as it's just so smooth right now and very approachable while showing off all the characteristics that you might expect from an aged wine.
 Insider Tip for the wine collectors out there - the best vintages to look for (in order of greatness) 78, 79, 91, 95, 96, 01, 03, 04.
 The Rubicon has a higher price point than many other wineries' flagship wine, but I think it deserves it due to its complexity.
 Though, the wine becomes more affordable with a Winery Membership (20% off!)

+{% picture inglenook/4.jpg alt="" title="There was none left for me..." class="center-image" %}
+***Caption Title:*** *I feel like I needed to include a picture of this bottle in the post.
+If you are wondering why, I'd recommend doing some research on the older Niebaum-Coppola wines that were released.
+Then, you will understand...*
+{: .center-caption }

 After tasting the wines and regaining my bearings, I also started to notice details of the amazing building I was sitting in.
 The building's exterior sets your expectations high and the inside does not disappoint.
 Before or after the tasting, you can navigate the cellars of the building and take a look at more history.
 The tasting room itself feels 200+ years old and is staffed by professional Sommeliers who are dressed as if they were working in a three-star Michelin restaurant.
 Their demeanor aside, you can tell that each one doesn't just consider Inglenook a job - they sincerely believe that each wine is world-class and represents the best its varietal has to offer (e.g. Zinfandel, Cabernet, and the Northern Rhone white blend).
 After all, one of the benefits of working at the winery is tasting the wines!

+{% picture inglenook/5.jpg alt="" title="So many barrels" class="center-image" %}
+***Caption Title:*** *The view down the hallway inside their winery building.
+As you can see from the walls in the picture, this building has been around for a very long time.
+It's impressive how aligned the doorways were as technology was very different back in the day.*
+{: .center-caption }

+{% picture inglenook/6.jpg alt="" title="For the bigshots" class="center-image" %}
+***Caption Title:*** *If you are a real big shot, maybe you get to hold your tasting in one of these private rooms off the main hallway.
+What interests me even more is do you get to try the bottles that are aging in there?
+I wasn't able to go inside to see, but I can guess they are not recent vintages.*
+{: .center-caption }

 This is a fantastic location to bring friends and possibly enjoy a picnic outside on the lawn with a bottle or two of their wines.
 Though, I think it was nearly as fulfilling to go alone and really take the time to enjoy each one of these unique wines.
 Each had a different expression than most Napa wines I've had of the same varietal and the value is solid, especially if you become a member and save 20% on each of the wines that you purchase!
 The wines also all had an old world vibe to them, without any flaws from being underripe.
 If a friend visitng Napa were to ask me for European-styled wines that weren't all Cabernets, this is where I would send them.